Gordon999/Pi-MP3_Player/README.md

 Default playlist name etc are definable in the script.
 Avoid any directory/track names with [ ] (square brackets) in.

-Tested on Pi 2 v1.1 and Pi 4, using Buster.
+Tested on Pi 2 v1.1, Pi 3B and Pi 4, using Buster.

 See the end of this document for installation instructions.